Assignment for the week: Dress in the same outfit every day.

 Recently, however, I have been in a creative funk when it comes to getting dressed so, I thought this experiment was the refresher I needed.

 As we know, Steve Jobs wore the same outfit everyday: black turtleneck, blue jeans and New Balance sneakers.
-And since I don’t own five of the same shirts (or jeans for that matter), I bought a six-pack of black Calvin Klein V-necks and packed my gym bag for the next morning.
-I will say, packing was exponentially easier now that I didn’t have to plan a creative outfit.
+And since I do not own five of the same shirts (or jeans for that matter), I bought a six-pack of black Calvin Klein V-necks and packed my gym bag for the next morning.
+I will say, packing was exponentially easier now that I did not have to plan a creative outfit.

 There are some people who wear a variation of the same thing every day and it often becomes an extension of their personality.
 Everyone has a friend who only wears black, or denim on denim.
 Maybe I will now be added to this list.